KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 My friend Mariatta came over to me and encouraged me to do it.
 Mariatta is inspiration to me.
 I reflected for a couple of minutes, then got up and did it.

-As difficult as it can be to talk about ourselves, Mariatta explained later that we need to do it so that others know the things we have experience.
+As difficult as it can be to talk about ourselves, Mariatta explained later that we need to do it so that others know the things we have experienced.

 Thank you, Mariatta.